 by Ken Reynolds, MSDC President

-Hello MSDC members; welcome to June!
+Hello MSDC members and welcome to September!

-Ken Reynolds, President MSDC
+Thanks, Ken Reynolds , President MSDC